ionic-team/ionic-docs/src/content/pro/deploy/api.md

     }
   } catch (err) {
     // We encountered an error.
-    // Here's how we would log it to Ionic Pro Monitoring while also catching:
+    // Here's how we would log it to Ionic Appflow Monitoring while also catching:

     // Pro.monitoring.exception(err);
   }